SuNaden/statsd-opentsdb-request/README.md

 ### Regex tags with metric index

-In such cases when you don't really have a control about a metric name (like it's sent from a 3rd party), but you know that the second field will ALWAYS need to be converted to a tag named `endpoint`.
+In such cases when you don't really have a control about a metric name (like it's sent from a 3rd party), but you know that the splitted metric name at index `x` will ALWAYS need to be converted to a tag.
 There is an easy solution!
-Just suffix your regex with `_i_1`!
-That means that the given matched regexp can be only matched at the given index of a metric name (remember that we are splitting the metric name on dots and we index from 0, that's why it is `_i_1`).
+Just suffix your regex with `_i_x`!
+That means that the given regexp can be only matched at the given index of a metric name (remember that we are splitting the metric name on dots and we index from 0).

 ```
 tags : {